mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 - has a cloud server with at least dual-core CPU, 16GB RAM， 40GB HDD and 10MB network bandwith
 - has business and influences in that region

-Anyone who fulfills the metrics can automatically become a MXC supernode to facilitate the data movement.
+Anyone who fulfills the metrics will need to go to a governance event like referendum to become a MXC supernode to facilitate the data movement.

 #### 4.1.3 Long-term adoptions

 As previously stated, MXProtocol is a LPWAN platform protocol that brings efficiency and robustness to the users.
 For example, the more supernodes in one region is not necessarily bringing more robustness to the network.

- There are, however, still several components inside permissionless blockchain itself that MXC feels necessary to emphasize.
+ There are, however, still several components inside permissionless blockchain itself that MXProtocol feels necessary to emphasize.
 For example, to ensure the long term stability of the LPWAN IoT projects, continued research is still required with regards to the current data interface.
 Real field deployment will need to be conducted in order to properly